bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 - Voice-enabled Chatbot for further analysis of the situation and obtaining of details from casualty.
 4. Data Analytics
 - Develop model to predict whether there is an event, as well as type and severity of event, based on readings collected.
-- Analyse incidents picked up by Robocares (i.e. accuracy of prediction, time taken for help to arrive, etc) for future enhancements.
+- Analyse incidents picked up by ROBOCARES (i.e. accuracy of prediction, time taken for help to arrive, etc) for future enhancements.
 5. Unmanned Aerial vehicles (UAVs)
 - Deploy essential resources like AED and fire extinguisher to the scene of incident.